huggingface/transformers/examples/research_projects/xls_r/README.md

 always advantageous to collect additional data.
 To do so, the participants are in a first step encouraged to search the Hugging Face Hub for additional audio data, for example by selecting the category ["speech-processing"](https://huggingface.co/datasets?task_categories=task_categories:speech-processing&sort=downloads).
-All datasets that are available on the Hub can be downloaded via the 🤗 Datasets library in the exact same way Common Voice is downloaded.
+All datasets that are available on the Hub can be downloaded via the 🤗 Datasets library in the same way Common Voice is downloaded.
 If one wants to combine multiple datasets for training, it might make sense to take a look at the [`interleave_datasets`](https://huggingface.co/docs/datasets/package_reference/main_classes.html?highlight=interleave#datasets.interleave_datasets) function.

-In addition, participants can also make use of the own audio data.
+In addition, participants can also make use of their audio data.
 Here, please make sure that you **are allowed to use the audio data**.
-E.g., if audio data is taken from a media platforms, such as YouTube, it should be verified that the media platform and the owner of the data has given her/his approval to use the audio data in the context of machine learning research.
+E.g., if audio data is taken from media platforms, such as YouTube, it should be verified that the media platform and the owner of the data have given her/his approval to use the audio data in the context of machine learning research.
 If you are not sure whether the data you want to use has the appropriate licensing, please contact the Hugging Face team on discord.

 Next, let's talk about preprocessing.
-Audio data and transcriptions have to be brough into the correct format when training the acoustic model (example shown in [How to fine-tune an acoustic model](#how-to-finetune-an-acoustic-model)).
+Audio data and transcriptions have to be brought into the correct format when training the acoustic model (example shown in [How to fine-tune an acoustic model](#how-to-finetune-an-acoustic-model)).
 It is recommended that this is done by using 🤗 Datasets `.map()` function as shown [here](https://github.com/huggingface/transformers/blob/9a2dabae7002258e41419491c73dd43ad61b5de7/examples/pytorch/speech-recognition/run_speech_recognition_ctc.py#L444).
 As can be